TDI: 2 What's this?

 6. Mombasa

 This is the most popular tourist city in Kenya.
-It’s got rich multicultural history, influenced by British, Portuguese, Arab, Indian, and Asian migrants.
+It’s got a rich multicultural history, influenced by British, Portuguese, Arab, Indian, and Asian migrants.
 Mombasa is actually an island connected to the mainland by causeways, bridges, and ferries.
 The main attractions in the city are:

 - The 16th-century Fort Jesus

-- Old Town with its narrow streets, and ancient Swahili dwellings
+- Old Town, with its narrow streets and ancient Swahili dwellings

 - The street markets, including the most popular Spice Market

-- Shelly Beach on south
+- Shelly Beach on the south

-- Nyali Beach on north – The northern neighborhoods are pretty westernized, packed with hotels, resorts, and the expats’ residences.
+- Nyali Beach on the north – The northern neighborhoods are pretty westernized, packed with hotels, resorts, and the expats’ residences.
 However, even in those neighborhoods, you can easily come across an “old-school” Masai dude wrapped in a red cloth, crossing the street with his herd of goats.
 I don’t think I’ve witnessed a greater cultural contrast anywhere else in the world!

 Other places in the area: